SWC-OSG-Workshop/2015-10-27-duke/novice/DHTC/05-Stash.md

 $ condor_submit namd_stash_run.submit
 ~~~

-Once the job completes, you will see non-empty "job.out.0" file where
+Once the job completes, you will see non-empty "job.out" file where
 the standout output from the programs are written as default.

 ~~~
-$ tail job.out.0
+$ tail job.out

 WallClock: 6.084453  CPUTime: 6.084453  Memory: 53.500000 MB
 Program finished.